MattewMakar/gallary02/readme.md

 # Gallery assignment01 WEB322

-First project in the web developement course Browser tested on
+Seond project in the web developement course Browser tested on

 - Firefox on Windows and mac
 - google chrome on windows and mac